Non-Hermitian Majorana modes protect degenerate steady states: Dissipative phase diagram

-\textit{ Phase diagram in the presence of decay.} We have seen that the presence of weak decay (small $\gamma$) leaves the Majorana mode pinned at zero energy while bulk modes generically pick up a complex dispersion.
-As the decay rate is further increased, it is possible to induce a topological phase transition via closing a band gap.
+We have seen that the presence of weak decay (small $\gamma$) leaves the Majorana mode pinned at zero energy while bulk modes generically pick up a complex dispersion.
+As the decay rate is further increased, it is possible to induce a topological phase transition by closing a band gap.
 In order to uncover the topological phase boundary, it is easiest to examine the Bloch Hamiltonian by transforming to momentum coordinates $k$.
 The bulk dispersion is found to be

-We easily identify the band closing points which occur at the critical values: $ u_c^2 + \gamma_c^2= J_c^2$.
+We easily identify the band closing points which occur at the critical values: $ \mu_c^2 + \gamma_c^2= \Delta_c^2$.
 The phase diagram is depicted in Fig.~\ref{fig:z2pd}.
-This agrees with our intuition: If we consider the non-Hermitian TFIM in Eq.~\eqref{eq:tfimham}, this phase boundary corresponds to the statement that spontaneous symmetry breaking will occur whenever the magnitude of the strength of the transverse field is less than that of the nearest-neighbor interaction.
-Indeed our analysis suggests that the $\mathbb{Z}_2$ eigenstate degeneracy of the symmetry-broken TFIM persists in the presence of a complex transverse field.
+This agrees with our intuition: The Hamiltonian maps to a non-Hermitian SSH model \eqref{eq:majham} which hosts edge modes only when the magnitude of the intracell hopping is smaller than that of the intercell hopping.